Australian Naturalistic Driving Study (ANDS)

 Each data collection system will incorporate multiple sensors (video cameras, a still camera, GPS, radar, accelerometers, etc.) to provide a complete picture of driver, vehicle and road user behaviour in all driving situations.

 For more information, visit the Australian Naturalistic Driving Study website.

 Meet the Melbourne team at MUARC

-The Melbourne project is led by Professor Judith Charlton, Dr. Sjaan Koppel and Dr. Kristie Young
+The Melbourne project is led by Professor Judith Charlton, Associate Professor Sjaan Koppel and Dr Kristie Young

 The equipment will be installed in your vehicles by MUARC Technical Officers Yik-Xiang Hue and Andrew Lyberopoulos.

 The tests and questionnaires will be administered by MUARC Research Assistant Rachel Osborne.

 The unobtrusive and compact equipment to be installed in each driver's car for a four-month long period.

 - Video cameras that continuously monitor the roadway ahead and behind the vehicle